groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vdw-to-pptx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDW"
+        - icon: "far fa-file-alt"
           title: " About VDW File Format"
           content: |
             VDW is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
 A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VDW files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+VDW files can be opened in Microsoft Visio as well but are primarily saved for use on the web.

           link: "https://docs.fileformat.com/web/vdw/"

     format:
         # format loop
-        - icon: "far fa-file-PPTX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPTX File Format"
           content: |
             Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
 Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
 A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/pptx/"